 A class-action lawsuit is a lawsuit where a group of people, or class, collectively sues a party or organization.
 This happens when the individual claims of each plaintiff may be too small to build a case, but a group of potential plaintiffs who suffered the same damages can build a stronger one.
 Class-action lawsuits are often filed against governments, financial institutions, employers, manufacturers, or other retail services.

-The lawsuit is normally led by a few or one plaintiff.
-Before any class-action can proceed, the class must be certified by a judge.
+The lawsuit is normally led by a 1-5 plaintiffs.
+Before any class-action proceeds, the class must be certified by a judge.
 This is when the lead plaintiff(s) will show that they can accurately represent all other plaintiffs and have valid claims against the defendant.

 Class-action lawsuits can take a little bit of time to organize, especially if the class of plaintiffs is large or the defendant has a strong legal team.
 However, joining or starting a class-action lawsuit can:

 - Provide restitution for those who cannot afford an attorney

 - Reduce the number of cases within a court

 - Reduce the costs of litigation

 - Motivate defendants to settle more quickly

 There are several types of class-action lawsuits you can create or join.

 This lawsuit is best for those who have lost money through another business’ poor decisions.
 People who join this class-action may have bought stocks or invested money into a business under false pretenses or improper conduct.
 For example, if a company concealed or misrepresented certain risks and facts to their investors, they’re illegally hiding information from their investors.